-- 2. Individualized treatment, and strengths based approaches; - 3.
-Safety (cardiopulmonary resuscitation (CPR)), First aid, environmental awareness, community safety, etc.); - 4.
+- 3. Safety (cardiopulmonary resuscitation (CPR)), first aid, environmental awareness, community safety, etc.); - 4.
 Basic communication skills; - 5.
 Behavioral strategies for managing challenging behaviors, use of positive behavioral supports; and - 6.
 Non-violent prevention of aggressive behavior.

-The Family Involvement Center's Short Term Respite Provider Training is the OBH-approved curriculum for Short Term Respite (STR) services.
+The Family Involvement Center's Short Term Respite Provider Training is the Office of Behavioral Health (OBH)-approved curriculum for short-term respite (STR) services.
 This training must be completed prior to delivering STR services.
 The training curriculum is designed to be delivered in a classroom setting by a trainer at the STR provider agency.
 The training consists of seven modules and typically takes approximately six hours to deliver, in addition to break time.

 The training modules include: